nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

 ## Usage
 The plugin:

-* Implements the `InfoFetcher` that fetches the info
+* Implements the `InfoFetcher` class that, well, fetches the info
-* Contributes the `BackgroundWork.Overview` operation
+* Contributes the `BackgroundWork.Overview` operation for easy usage from UI
 * Contributes a WebUI Admin slot tab in "Analytics"
   * *Pull requests welcome to make it look a bit better :-)*

 #### As of today-now the plugin fetches only:
 * Workers
-* Bulk Action Framework, only *running* and *scheduled* actions
+* Bulk Action Framework
-  * We don't list aborted/completed actions

 ### Operation: BackgroundWork.Overview